FAQs

 Is there any current research that supports the efficacy of AAT™?

-There is not any current research that supports the AAT™ treatment approach.
-However, AAT™ is based on sound current scientific research in regards to neurophysiology and neuroplasticity.
-We are currently moving forward with research based evidence for the techniques.
+AAT™ is based on sound current scientific research in regards to neurophysiology and neuroplasticity.
+We are currently moving forward with evidence based research and data collection supporting AAT™.

 To this end, we have assembled a Medical and Scientific Advisory Board.
 We are honored to include the following members: